 What is Group Personal Accident Insurance?

-Group Personal Accident insurance (GPA) is a type of general insurance policy that provides financial protection to a group of individuals against the risks associated with accidents resulting in bodily injury, disability, or death.
-Employers, associations, or organisations offer GPA plans as part of the employee benefit package.
+Group Personal Accident Insurance (GPA) is atype of general insurance policy that protects groups of people financially against risks from accidents causing injury, disability, or death.
+Employers, professional associations, and organisations frequently include GPA cover in their employee benefits program to enhance financial protection.

 Read more